kshedden/workshops/dair3/design/design.md

   - In a [cohort study](https://en.wikipedia.org/wiki/Cohort_study), a group of units are followed over time.
 The units are initially either similar, or differ primarily with respect to a specific factor of interest (but they are not selected based on this factor).
-Exposures happpen naturalistically and we can assess at the end of the study which exposures occurred and what outcomes followed the occurence of these exposures.
+Exposures happen naturalistically and we can assess at the end of the study which exposures occurred and what outcomes followed the occurrence of these exposures.

     - A
       [prospective cohort study](https://en.wikipedia.org/wiki/Prospective_cohort_study)